Peace is a lie

 Who was she?
 Many compare her to the Rominaria flowers of Naboo, both because of their delicate beauty and their tough, woody stems.
 Beauty and strength.
-In Luke’s biographies she is portrayed as a warrior, as politically savvy, intelligent, beautiful.
+In Luke’s biographies, she is portrayed as a warrior, as politically savvy, intelligent, beautiful.

 While this is true enough, it touches only her surface.
 If you want to compare a Rominaria flower to Padmé, you must dry it and set it aflame.
-Only then will they be bright and deadly enough to represent her.
+Only then will it be bright and deadly enough to represent her.

-Viceroy Nute Gunray made a lavish celebration of the new contract, with a party, food, and presents.
+Viceroy Nute Gunray threw a lavish celebration of the new contract, with a party, food, and presents.
 He brought grandfather Hask with him, an aging Neimoidian who was, if possible, even more bug-eyed than a typical member of his race.
 Hask brought a special present for Padmé that day.

 Padmé had body doubles because her father, always a cautious man, hired them out of a concern for her safety.
 What the old fool didn’t realize was that Padmé was more wily than any assassin, and he’d provided her with a perfect way to escape the castle grounds, or otherwise circumvent his watchful eye.

 She sneaked from the palace frequently.
 She played a pauper in the streets, dressing in rags and participating in the local festivals.
 She swam with the Gungans and once rode a dreaded opee sea killer in one of their competitions.
-She saw what the Trade Federation was doing to her planet, the way it raped the forests and swamps in its quest for plasmic magma, and saw first hand what it did to the people who mined it.
+She saw what the Trade Federation was doing to her planet, the way it raped the forests and swamps in its quest for plasmic magma and saw first hand what it did to the people who mined it.